mozey/golang-book/2-your-first-program.md

     import "os"

-Modify the program we wrote so that instead of printing Hello World it prints Hello, my name is followed by your name.
+Modify the program we wrote so that instead of printing Hello World it prints "Hello, my name is" followed by your name.

     fmt.Println("Hello, my name is " + "Chris")